Advertiser Disclosure

 If you’re looking to compare different cabin configurations, clicking through to different aircraft lets you easily find the similarities and differences between them.
 Clicking on “View more planes” will display the airline’s entire fleet of aircraft.

-The Seat Map pages can be incredibly helpful.
-I appreciate having a wealth of information at my fingertips, and having aircraft configurations represented visually also makes it easier to digest.
+The Seat Map pages can be incredibly helpful, as you have a wealth of information at your fingertips.
+Plus, having aircraft configurations represented visually also makes them easier to digest.

 Furthermore, the Seat Map pages allow for painlessly comparing an airline’s different seating configurations.
 For example, in a few clicks, you’ll know if you’re getting an old Airbus A330-300 cabin with Air Canada or its superior, newer cabin.